Are you thinking about raising chickens?

 Find Our #1 Choice Here On Amazon: OverEZ Medium Chicken Coop

-You also need to make sure that your HOA, if you have one, doesn’t have any restrictions on chicken coops (such as their size, design, positioning, or general existence).
+Check if there are HOA restrictions on chicken coops (such as their size, design, positioning, or general existence).

 2. Second on Your List is Bedding